antimony-lang/antimony/docs/concepts/variables.md

 # Variables

-If you are familiar with some other programming language, the way Sabre handles variables won't surprise you.
+If you are familiar with some other programming language, the way Antimony handles variables won't surprise you.

 To declare a variable, the `let` keyword is used.
 The type of the variable is infered, but can be specified explicitly.